neutrinofoundation/neutrino-digital-currency/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Neutrinocoin-Qt.
+You need the Qt4 run-time libraries to run Neutrino-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/neutrinocoin-qt (GUI, 32-bit)
+- bin/32/neutrino-qt (GUI, 32-bit)
-- bin/32/neutrinocoind (headless, 32-bit)
+- bin/32/neutrinod (headless, 32-bit)
-- bin/64/neutrinocoin-qt (GUI, 64-bit)
+- bin/64/neutrino-qt (GUI, 64-bit)
-- bin/64/neutrinocoind (headless, 64-bit)
+- bin/64/neutrinod (headless, 64-bit)

-See the documentation at the [Neutrinocoin Wiki](http://neutrinocoin.info) for help and more information.
+See the documentation at the [Neutrino Wiki](http://neutrino.info) for help and more information.